GRANTS

 • Give particular attention to programs that prioritize Aleph engagement and upperclassmen engagement

-• Support WOW Programs at the chapter level
+• Support WOW Programming

 • Elevate recruitment, retention, fraternity and sisterhood programming (i.e., Big/Little programming, Inductions, Intake/Rush, etc.)